Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/sketching.rst

 With this method,
-each free segment of the selected strokes will create as many bones as necessary, so that none of them is longer than the *Length* numeric field value (in Blender Units).
+each free segment of the selected strokes will create as many bones as necessary, so that none of them is longer than the *Length* number button value (in Blender Units).

 .. list-table::